February 14, 2025

 Project monitoring

 Monitoring and controlling the project are crucial to ensuring everything stays on track.
 Copilot allows for progress tracking, monitoring key performance indicators (KPIs), and addressing potential issues.
 For instance, in a software development project, Copilot helps track sprint progress, evaluate team performance, and promptly implement necessary adjustments, keeping the project aligned with requirements.
+Copilot in Excel also allows project progress data to be analyzed directly in the spreadsheet, suggesting new columns, calculations, and chart visualizations to turn raw data into actionable insights, without requiring the project manager to be an expert in formulas.

 Project closure and review